 As a longtime fan of Acme’s company culture and products, I was excited to see the opening for an administrative assistant.
 With my lengthy experience as an administrative assistant with Fancy Malls, I know I can use my skill set and knowledge to become a valuable member of the Acme team.

-See that?
 This one is written about the company specifically, and it gives the HR manager reading it an enticing taste as to how you would be the perfect addition to their team.
 This makes a great opening paragraph, and it will make them want to read more.

 Like I mentioned, there are other ways to go about your introductory statement, as long as they are immediately irresistible and entice them to continue.
 For other ideas, see: How to Write a Cover Letter for Any Job [20+ Examples]